Foreign Language Placement Test: FAQ

 When and how do I take the language placement exam?

-The test is available online from 1 May through August .
+The test is available online from May, 1st until August 1st .
 The tests are timed, requiring between thirty minutes and one hour, and are available from The Citadel's Blackboard site.

 - Blackboard utilizes popups.